Q: What is the current guidance about testing?

 Q: Who must participate in asymptomatic surveillance testing?

-A: Asymptomatic surveillance testing (previously referred to as "prevalence" testing) is mandatory for residential students, students who attend on-campus classes and employees who come to campus to work — including employees who are designated as hybrid on-campus/telework.
-The decision to start classes virtually does not impact this requirement.
-Students should check the revised Schedule of Classes as of Jan.
-22 to determine the modality of their courses — if the schedule indicates that a course will resume in-person or hybrid once VCU returns to in-person, the student will be required to participate in the testing.
-Employees designated as telework, who solely work remotely, are not part of the surveillance testing pool.
-If you have questions about your work designation, please contact your supervisor or HR professional.
+A: Asymptomatic surveillance testing (previously referred to as "prevalence" testing) is mandatory for students and employees.
+VCU students and employees who are fully vaccinated and have reported their vaccine record to VCU are exempt from this requirement.
 VCU samples asymptomatic VCU community members for testing each week in order to monitor COVID-19 within the VCU community.
-If you are selected to participate, you will receive an email from firstname.lastname@example.org that includes instructions for setting up your Kallaco portal, links to available appointment slots and other information to help you prepare for your COVID-19 test.
+If you are selected to participate, you will receive an email from email@example.com that includes instructions for setting up your Kallaco portal, links to available appointment slots and other information to help you prepare for your COVID-19 test.
 If you are selected to participate, you must schedule your test and attend your testing appointment.

 Q: What kind of test is used?

-A: Currently we use nasal PCRswab tests to conduct surveillance testing.
+A: Currently we use nasal PCR swab tests to conduct surveillance testing.
 These are designed to collect samples from the nasal walls of the nostril and are not the more invasive nasopharyngeal swab test which collects samples from deep within the nasal cavity.
-PCR tests are the most reliable COVID-19 tests.

 Q: When will surveillance testing occur?